ou-ecolab/ecopad/README.md

 (on your local machine under http://localhost/api/queue/)

 We enter the appropriate subdirectory of ecopad (It has already been checked out recursively for us) and also create a temporary test branch of the subrepo.
-This is important since the fact that the celery worker will download it's tasks from from github forces us to commit and push our changes even before we know that they will work.(This is cumbersome but rooted in the client server structure of celery.
-We could scale to many workers on different mashines and for this general situation we need some kind of code distribution)
+This is important since the fact that the celery worker will download it's tasks from github forces us to commit and push our changes even before we know that they will work.(This is cumbersome but rooted in the client server structure of celery.
+We could scale to many workers on different machines and for this general situation we need some kind of code distribution)
 Additionally we will most likely need several commits until we get everything to work.
 To keep the resulting mess out of the commit history of the main branch we will record it in the testbranch it and will `rewrite` this chapter it before we commit it to the main branch.

 I suggest that you call your test branch {yourname} to make the name unique and avoid conflicts with somebody elses test branch.